youssef-elkahlaoui/CloudVisionPro/README.md

 # Azure Vision Web Application

 A modern web application that leverages Azure Computer Vision API for advanced image analysis and text detection.
-This application provides an intuitive interface for analyzing images and extracting text using Azure's powerful AI capabilities.
+This application provides an intuitive interface for analyzing images and extracting text using Azure's powerful AI capabilities, with support for multiple languages and themes.

 ## Features